php-llm/llm-chain/README.md

 ## HuggingFace

-LLM Chain comes out of the box with an integration for [HuggingFace](https://huggingface.co/)  which is a platform for hosting and sharing all kind of models, including LLMs, embeddings, image generation and classification models.
+LLM Chain comes out of the box with an integration for [HuggingFace](https://huggingface.co/)  which is a platform for hosting and sharing all kinds of models, including LLMs, embeddings, image generation, and classification models.

 You can just instantiate the Platform with the corresponding HuggingFace bridge and use it with the `task` option:
 ```php